Close-up of three speckled Coturnix quail eggs on a natural brown surface.

 Age of the Hen

 Young hens, or pullets, often start off laying smaller eggs.
 This is completely normal.
-It usually takes about 4–6 weeks of regular laying for the reproductive system to hit its stride.
+It usually takes about 4–6 weeks of regular laying for egg size and shape to stop being all over the place.
 During that time, eggs may be smaller, oddly shaped, or even contain double yolks.
 After that adjustment period, egg size typically stabilizes.

 Individual Genetics

-This is where I see a lot of confusion.
+This is one of the biggest misunderstandings I run into.
 Just because a bird is labeled “jumbo” doesn’t mean her eggs will be huge.
-“Jumbo” Coturnix are bred for body size and meat production—not necessarily for egg size.
+“Jumbo” Coturnix are bred for body size and meat production… not necessarily for egg size.

 Nutrition